-Before Jones Day, Alexander served as chief of staff and deputy assistant attorney general in the DOJ Civil Rights Division, where he supervised approximately 70 attorneys in the appellate, employment litigation, and immigrant and employee rights sections, and worked with the offices of DOJ's top three officials.
-He handled matters involving the Immigration and Nationality Act (INA) citizenship-status discrimination provision; Title VII of the Civil Rights Act; Fair Housing Act; Americans with Disabilities Act (ADA); Title IX of the Education Amendments; Uniformed Services Employment and Reemployment Rights Act (USERRA); Servicemembers Civil Relief Act (SCRA); constitutional law; and hate crimes and excessive force offenses.
-He oversaw appeals in all 12 regional circuits, contributed to and appeared on seven U.S. Supreme Court briefs, and personally argued before the Ninth Circuit and the en banc Second and Sixth Circuits.
+Before Jones Day, Alexander served as chief of staff and deputy assistant attorney general in the DOJ Civil Rights Division, where he supervised 70 attorneys in the appellate, employment litigation, and immigrant and employee rights sections, and worked with the offices of DOJ's top-three officials.
+His representations include matters under 1324b of the Immigration and Nationality Act (INA), Title VII, Fair Housing Act, Americans with Disabilities Act (ADA), Uniformed Services Employment and Reemployment Rights Act (USERRA), constitutional law, and criminal laws.
+He directed appeals in all 12 regional circuits, contributed to and appeared on seven U.S. Supreme Court briefs, and argued before the Ninth Circuit and the en banc Second and Sixth Circuits.

-In addition, he collaborated on rulemakings and cases with other federal agencies, including the Equal Employment Opportunity Commission (EEOC) and departments of education, housing and urban development, and labor, and served as a U.S. delegate to the United Nations defending the country's human rights record.
+In addition, he collaborated with agencies including the Equal Employment Opportunity Commission (EEOC), departments of labor and housing and urban development, and served as a U.S. delegate to the United Nations defending the country's human rights record.

 The following represents experience acquired prior to joining Jones Day.